Om-Gaikhe/Healthcare-Fraud-Detection-w-Neo4j/README.md

 # Healthcare-Fraud-Detection
 ## Executive Summary
-Our healthcare fraud detection project utilized the advanced capabilities of Neo4j, a graph database, integrated with Python via the Py2neo and Neo4j libraries.
+This healthcare fraud detection project utilized the advanced capabilities of Neo4j, a graph database, integrated with Python via the Py2neo and Neo4j libraries.
 This approach was chosen due to the inherent strengths of Neo4j in efficiently managing complex relationships and executing intricate queries, which are paramount to identifying potential fraudulent activities in healthcare data.